 At the summit, we hung out on the ridge that overlooks the western end of Lake Thun and was all by ourselves the entire time.
 We watched as paragliders took off (I watched that one from my drone, which was a little scary), scoped out Lake Thun, and looked at the small huts in the valley below.

-The way we did the hike was to take a cable car to the summit and then hike along the ridge and then down to Beatenberg Station.
-This was 7 kilometers.
-It can be done in reverse or as an entire loop for 14kms.
-A lot of families who enjoy walking in Switzerland rather than strenuous hikes will take the cable car to the top, walk along the ridge where they won’t encounter too much incline and then catch the cable car down.
+We took a cable car to the summit and then hiked along the ridge for 7 kilometers before descending to Beatenberg Station.
+The entire loop is 14 kilometers and can also be done in reverse.
+Families who prefer walking to strenuous hikes often take the cable car to the top, walk along the ridge, which has a gentle incline, and then catch the cable car down.
 This is a popular strategy for those hiking in Switzerland with kids.

 Want more details and photos?
 View the full blog post here: THE NIEDERHORN HIKE: A BEAUTIFUL RIDGE WALK